A proof of Shelah's eventual categoricity conjecture and an extension to accessible categories with directed colimits: Eventual categoricity

 We can finally prove the following:

-\begin{thm} Assume $GCH$.
-Suppose the accessible category $\mathcal{K}$ has directed colimits and interpolation, and is categorical in some cardinal $\kappa>\mu$ (where $\mu$ is the maximum of the Hanf number for categoricity and the strongly compact cardinal in whose logic $\mathcal{K}$ is axiomatizable).
-Then it is also categorical at any $\delta > \mu$.
-Conversely, eventual categoricity implies, under the same assumptions, eventual interpolation. \end{thm}
+\begin{thm} Assume $GCH$ and amalgamation.
+Suppose the accessible category $\mathcal{K}$ has directed colimits and is categorical in some cardinal $\kappa>\chi$ (where $\chi$ is the Hanf number for categoricity).
+Then it is also categorical at any $\delta > \kappa$. \end{thm}